-Oxford Gap roadworks starting soon – road temporarily closed
+Oxford Terrace roadworks starting soon – road temporarily closed

-Work to transform Oxford Gap, a short section of Oxford Terrace between the Christchurch Hospital and new Outpatients building, starts on 7 May 2018.
+Work to transform Oxford Terrace between the Christchurch Hospital and new Outpatients building starts on 7 May 2018.

-When constructed, the Gap will form a shared space drop-off and pick-up area for the Health Precinct and will connect to Te Papa Ōtākaro/Avon River Precinct.
+When constructed, the area will form a shared space drop-off and pick-up area for the Health Precinct and will connect to Te Papa Ōtākaro/Avon River Precinct.

-“Oxford Gap, even prior to the earthquakes, was used by multiple forms of transport,” says Ōtākaro Limited Chief Executive Albert Brantley.
-“The Gap has been designed to accommodate the needs of everyone, including light and commercial vehicles, walkers, joggers and cyclists.”
+“This space, even prior to the earthquakes, was used by multiple forms of transport,” says Ōtākaro Limited Chief Executive Albert Brantley.
+“It has been designed to accommodate the needs of everyone, including light and commercial vehicles, walkers, joggers and cyclists.”